-Fair value is the price that the City would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the measurement date
+Fair value is the price that the City would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the

 As fair value is a market-based measure, the closest equivalent observable market pricing information is used to determine fair value.
 Adjustments to market values may be made having regard to the characteristics of the specific asset or liability.
 The fair values of assets that are not traded in an active market are determined using one or more valuation techniques.
-These valuation techniques maximise, to the extent possible, the use of observable market data.
+These valuation techniques maximise, to the extent possible, the use of observable

-To the extent possible, market information is extracted from either the principal market for the asset or liability (i.e. the market with the greatest volume and level of activity for the asset or liability) or, in the absence of such a market, the most advantageous market available to the entity at the end of the reporting period (i.e. the market that maximises the receipts from the sale of the asset after taking into account transaction costs and transport costs).
+To the extent possible, market information is extracted from either the principal market for the asset or liability (i.e. the market with the greatest volume and level of activity for the asset or liability) or, in the absence of such a market, the most advantageous market available to the entity at the end of the reporting period (i.e. the market that maximises the receipts from the sale of the asset after taking into account transaction costs and h) Interest earnings gross carrying amount of a financial asset measured at amortised cost except for financial assets that subsequently become credit-impaired.
+For credit-impaired financial assets the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss

-For non-financial assets, the fair value measurement also takes into account a market participant's ability to use the asset in its highest and best use or to sell it to another market participant that would use the asset in its highest and best use h) Interest earnings gross carrying amount of a financial asset measured at amortised cost except for financial assets that subsequently become credit-impaired.
-For credit-impaired financial assets the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance)
+For non-financial assets, the fair value measurement also takes into account a market participant's ability to use the asset in its highest and best use or to sell it to another market participant that would use the asset in its highest surements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date ents based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly asurements based on unobservable inputs for the asset or liability

-Interest income is calculated by applying the effective interest rate to the i) Fair value hierarchy
+Interest income is calculated by applying the effective interest rate to the

-AASB 13 requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurement into one of three possible levels based on the lowest level that an input that is significant to the measurement can be categorised into as follows:
+AASB 13 requires the disclosure of fair value information by level of the fair value hierarchy. which categorises fair value measurement into one of three possible levels based on the lo level that an input that is significant to the measurement can be categorised into as follows: